-Earth Science provides the opportunity to learn about the history of our planet, the process that have shaped it, and its position in the Universe, through the subfields of Geology, Meteorology, Oceanography, Astronomy, and Environmental Geoscience.
-Interest and employment in the Earth Sciences is driven by societies continued need for energy and natural materials, environmental protection, natural-hazard mitigation, and responsible stewardship of land and natural resources.
+Earth Science provides the opportunity to learn about the history of our planet, the processes that have shaped it, and its position in the Universe, through the subfields of Geology, Meteorology, Oceanography, Astronomy, and Environmental Geoscience.
+Interest and employment in the Earth Sciences is driven by society's continued need for energy and natural materials, environmental protection, natural-hazard mitigation, and responsible stewardship of land and natural resources.

 Earth Science has been heavily involved with student-faculty collaborative research projects which have led to a number of successful grants, publications, and presentations.
 Two of these projects (Rock Wall and Rock Garden) are prominent additions to the new Academic Science Building and should impact geoscience teaching and learning at SCSU for decades to come.

 Earth Science works closely with its majors to introduce them to research projects and internship opportunities.
 Four students worked on projects related to Connecticut geology, and one interned at the Connecticut Agricultural Experiment Station, New Haven, CT.
 Three held internships at the Yale-Peabody Museum which were initiated as part of a joint Yale-Peabody-SCSU project (funded by NSF) to improve the pipeline of Geoscience students from under-represented groups.
 SCSU students worked on Earth Science research projects mentored by Yale faculty and graduate students, and they in turn mentored high school students from the greater New Haven community.
 Four students presented with faculty at Southern’s Undergraduate Research and Creativity Conference.
 Ten majors accompanied Earth Science faculty to the 3-day Northeastern Geological Association of America (GSA) meeting in Bretton Woods, NH where one of them presented a poster on her senior thesis.
 Five graduates will soon begin graduate programs from Connecticut to Texas.Earth Science Department